 Here we can see that the value is captured on accessing.
 Also, on each access, the value is different showing it is re-evaluated and thus non-memoized.

 Note: Although, Now, Later and Always have the similar model of evaluation as in val, lazy and def but keep in mind that they have features of a Monad and that creates a big difference between the two.

 map and flatMap on Eval Monad

-Here we can see that Calculating A is printed before accessing ans’ value but Calculating B is printed after accessing the value.
-This is because first print statement is in now block(evaluated right away) and the other one is in always block.
-From the output we can see that the evaluation model for Now and Always is maintained.
+Here we can see that Calculating A is printed before accessing the answer’s value but Calculating B is printed after accessing the value.
+This is because the first print statement is in now block(evaluated right away) and the other one is in always block.
+From the output, we can see that the evaluation model for Now and Always is maintained.

 memoize in Eval Monad